-As our society is moving towards sustainability, the masterminds of aviation and engineering are coming up with new solutions to reducing the carbon footprint and fuel consumption.
-When chartering a private jet, it is important to consider the fuel consumption as it can often be reflected in the price of the charter too.
+As our society is moving towards sustainability, the masterminds of aviation and engineering are coming up with new solutions to reduce the carbon footprint and fuel consumption.
+When chartering a private jet, it is important to consider fuel consumption as it can often be reflected in the price of the charter too.

 In order to clarify the question “How much fuel does a private jet use?” we ran our analysis on different types of private jets.
 There are many factors that can affect the consumption of fuel on a private jet.
 The consumption of private jet fuel depends on:

 - Weather conditions

 Remember, when chartering a private jet, the fuel costs are already included in the price.
 Ideally, the larger the private jet the more fuel it will require.

 Very Light Jets are the smallest type of aircraft on the market.
 They differ in size and the fuel consumption on different VLJs can also be different.
 Cessna Citation M2 is a popular choice from the VLJ category, it has a capacity of cruising at 404 knots at 41,000 feet altitude while carrying up to 6 passengers in the cabin.
 Cessna Citation M2 burns around 120 Gallons of fuel per hour.
 If the jet fuel costs around €3.9 per Gallon at the current prices in August 2022, it would cost around €468 per hour for Citation M2.

 On the other hand, Eclipse 550 is a VLJ that can cruise at 375 knots at 41,000 feet altitude and carry 4-5 passengers, is more efficient in terms of fuel consumption.
 Eclipse 550 burns around 55 Gallons of fuel per hour, so it would cost €215 per hour for fuel.